 Lawson & Raphael join Wilson & Gill

-Victor's sons Lawson and Raphael Clarke join the business, as the Second Generation of the Clarke family
+Victor's sons Lawson Clarke and Raphael Clarke join the business, as the Second Generation of the Clarke family to work in the company

 Lawson Clarke becomes a Fellow of The Gemmological Association